What if the caution of the 'super rich' ebbs?

 To the extent that asset inflation has been stoked by the easy-money policies designed to stabilize the world economy after the crash, central banks find themselves squarely in the firing line for fueling inequality for the sake of job creation.

-The cash-hoarding behaviour of the rich tends to blunt that accusation.
-Yet, how central bank policies in turn affect that behaviour may still have far-reaching consequences.
+The cash-hoarding behavior of the rich tends to blunt that accusation.
+Yet, how central bank policies in turn affect that behavior may still have far-reaching consequences.

 For a start, a headlong dash by wealthy investors to pumped- up markets at this juncture could well create the sort of bubble they and central banks may have good reason to fear.